 Completed applications and all required documents may be submitted electronically through your CalCareers account at www.jobs.ca.gov.
-If you choose not to apply electronically, a hard copy application package (postmarked by October 11, 2019) may be submitted by mailing it to the address listed below.
+If you choose not to apply electronically, a hard copy application package (more information coming soon) may be submitted by mailing it to the address listed below.
 We will not consider incomplete applications or applications submitted by email or fax.

-Candidates selected to move forward in the process will be notified regarding interviews in November 2019.
-In-person interviews will be scheduled at the beginning of December 2019.
+Candidates selected to move forward in the process will be notified regarding interviews (TBD).
+In-person interviews will be scheduled (TBD).
 Applicants will be responsible for covering their own travel expenses.

 If you have any questions, please contact your career services office or email@example.com.

 Please note: If you are applying to both the Honors Program and the Earl Warren Fellowship, a complete application package must be submitted for each program.